 Narrating Renia’s Diary

-I’ve been reading articles published with seemingly increasing frequency across media outlets such as The New York Times, Washington Post, The Guardian, and many more, about “the Polish Anne Frank”.
-The headlines read “Before there was Anne Frank, there was Renia Spiegel.
+November 2019: I’ve been reading articles published with increasing frequency across media outlets such as The New York Times, Washington Post, The Guardian, and more, about “the Polish Anne Frank”.
+The headlines read “Before there was Anne Frank, there was Renia Spiegel”.
 It sends chills down my spine and my eyes fill with tears, because I feel I know Renia.

 MacMillan Audio reached out to me earlier this year, asking me to audition for a diary narration project.
 It was Renia’s, having been dug out of a bank vault, where it had lain dormant for over 70 years, and was now headed to print and audio.
 I was honored to be asked to audition, and hoped fervently that I did a good job, because memoirs and texts such as this are my favorite to narrate.
 I also feel strongly that these particular stories need to be told, and what a profound honor it would be to win the audition.